Olympus E-M10 III vs Sony RX10 IV

-The Olympus OM-D E-M10 Mark III and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were revealed to the public, respectively, in August 2017 and September 2017.
+The Olympus OM-D E-M10 Mark III and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were officially introduced, respectively, in August 2017 and September 2017.
 The E-M10 III is a mirrorless interchangeable lens camera, while the RX10 IV is a fixed lens compact.
-The cameras are based on a Four Thirds (E-M10 III) and an one-inch sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Sony provides 20 MP.
+The cameras are based on a Four Thirds (E-M10 III) and an one-inch (RX10 IV) sensor.
+The Olympus has a resolution of 15.9 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is notably larger (22 percent) than the Olympus E-M10 III.
 It is noteworthy in this context that the RX10 IV is splash and dust-proof, while the E-M10 III does not feature any corresponding weather-sealing.